The 50mm lens is my favorite lens. I can use this lens for portraits, events, street photography, etc.

 When shooting in uncertain light and close proximity, some areas may be overexposed, causing details to be lost (“blown highlights”).

 The Highlight Alert feature (also known as “blinkies” or “zebras”), alerts you to these areas by making them flicker in the black when in playback mode.

 This is a useful tool that helps you to perform exposure compensation accurately.
-On some cameras, you may need to activate it first.
+On some cameras, you may need to activate them first.

 This is where 50mm lens strength is good.
-The ability to focus and capture sharp image can make your flora or flower photography exceed expectations.
+The ability to focus and capture sharp images can make your flora or flower photography exceed expectations.

-For a performance that is unique to you, apart from adjusting the parameters of an existing Picture Style, you can also create a custom Picture Style, either in-camera or with Digital Photo Professional software, and save/upload your creation to the camera as a User Defined Picture Style.
+For a unique performance, apart from adjusting the parameters of an existing Picture Style, you can also create a custom Style, either in-camera or with Digital Photo Professional software, and save/upload your creation to the camera as a User Defined Picture Style.